Breathe Acupuncture remains open.

 I also offer phone consults and are able to post you herbs as required.

-When attending clinic I will ask you to sanitize your hands on arrival and then wash hands prior to starting treatment.
+When attending clinic I will ask you to sanitize your hands on arrival.

 Note that all treatment beds are sanitized between clients and all covers are used once and then removed for washing.